syncfusion-content/wpf-docs/wpf/SyntaxEditor/Basic-Editing/File-Support.md

 ![Open a file in syntax editor using open file dialog](File-Support_images/File-Support_img2.jpeg)

-### Dragging the file
+### Dropping the file
 The `EditControl` allows users to drag and drop a file by setting the `AllowDrop` property to true.
 Users can drop any type of file supported in the `EditControl`.
+Editor will automatically switch its `DocumentLanguage` based on dropped file's extension.
+When dropping, if there is already an open document it will be closed and `DocumentClosing` will be raised.
+Here you can control desired action before closing.

 {% tabs %}
 {% highlight c# %}